1. Administration#

 or in the UMC.

-These log files are also a good starting point for debugging in case something went wrong.
+The following log files are also a good starting point for debugging in case something went wrong:

-When debugging always make sure that the following is correct and matches:
+During debugging, you must always ensure that the following is correct and matches:

-school authority configuration on the sender system (including auth credentials)
+School authority configuration on the sender system, including authentication credentials.

 mapped_udm_properties.json